FerhatYilmaz1986/Git_tutorial/Readme.md

 ### Git meet up
 - How git works
-- Using is mark up language
+- Using is mark down language